tildearrow/furnace/papers/doc/3-pattern/effects.md

   - this effect is rather weird. use with caution.
   - `80` is center.

-additionally each system/platform has its own effects. more details in another section of the manual.
+additionally each system has its own effects. more details in another section of the manual.